Dooez/thoren-build/index.md

 Next the case and switches are installed.
 The case is held in place entirely on the switches.
 I couldn't find a way to make a mounting solution that i liked, but this proved to be good enough for me.
-The case is resing printed from an engineering resin.
+The case is MSLA printed from an engineering resin.
+The switches are Kailh Black Cloud.
 ![Keyboard without keycaps](./content/12-case-buttons.jpg)

 When i bought switches, i did not realize that there are none commercial keycaps with